-It is not easy seeing someone trying to survive on the streets of the city, and our reactions can range from pity, to anger, to choosing not to see the person at all.
+It is not easy seeing someone trying to survive on the streets of the city, and our reactions can range from sympathy, to anger, to choosing not to see the person at all.
 As hard as it is to witness the suffering of others, we encourage all New Yorkers to exercise empathy – to imagine what it’s like to have no home and no support network, to be cold or hungry or sick, to have hundreds of people walk by you each day and pretend you don’t exist.

 The question of how to help a homeless person on the streets is not always an easy one, and while some general answers are outlined below, the best place to start is by remembering the humanity of each person you see in a public place.
 Treat each and every person with dignity – but also follow your own instincts.
 And remember that small acts of kindness can have tremendously positive repercussions in the lives of others.